-This funfetti sugar cookie cake was taste tested by many people, and the consensus was all the same: the slightly crisp edges and super soft and buttery center create the perfect cookie cake experience.
+This funfetti sugar cookie cake has been taste tested by many people over my years of bringing it to gatherings, and the consensus is always the same: the slightly crisp edges and super soft and buttery center create the perfect cookie cake experience.

 Sturdy enough to eat with your hands but soft enough that you can cut it with a fork and eat it like cake.
 Plus, this recipe is so simple that little bakers could definitely help out!

-Whatever the reason to celebrate, definitely include this sprinkley cookie cake.
+Whatever the reason to celebrate, definitely include this sprinkley funfetti birthday cookie cake.

-Thanks for helping me celebrate 31, dear reader.
+Thanks for helping me celebrate my blog’s birthday this week, dear reader.
 Here’s to many more exciting adventures in and out of the kitchen and, hopefully, all of the sprinkles!